open-austin/indigent-defense-stats/README.md

 12 out of 65 do not work, 81.5% do work.
 3 are captcha-blocked, 9 are currently impossible (site down or search disabled).
 77.8% of the population should be scrapable without captcha solving on Odyssey sites.
 2.9% of population is under captcha on them.

 4.2% more records could be scraped on non-Odyssey software.
-On all sites, 84.9% of records are scrapable with captcha circumvention.
+On all sites, 84.9% of records are scrapable with captcha solving.

 Parser for post 2017 sites is not complete.
 Parser for pre-2017 sites works well, but needs a lot more testing.